Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Conclusions

-We also discuss the practicability of this protocol in different physical platforms such as superconducting qubits and cold atoms trapped in optical lattices, especially the feasibility to generate CD drivings utilizing cutting-edge techniques available in these contexts.
-In a comprehensive assessment, we subject the protocol to rigorous testing, gauging its resilience against an array of supplementary contributions commonly encountered within laboratory settings, including: Rice-Mele detuning, diagonal disorder and hopping disorder.
+We have also discussed the practicability of this protocol in different physical platforms such as superconducting qubits and cold atoms trapped in optical lattices---and, especially, the feasibility of generating CD driving utilizing cutting-edge techniques available in these contexts.
+In a comprehensive assessment, we have subjected the protocol to rigorous testing, gauging its resilience against an array of supplementary contributions commonly encountered within laboratory settings, including Rice-Mele detuning, diagonal disorder, and hopping disorder.
 The high fidelity proves the robustness of our method, showing that our protocol is indeed feasible for practical experimental implementation.